Kapernikov/skaffold-helm-tutorial/chapters/06-skaffold.md

 * Try to understand the skaffold "build" section.
 * Try to understand the skaffold "deploy" section (especially "artifactOverrides")
+* Can you try to make one of the templates invalid (eg just put some gibberish invalid yaml).
+Just like in last chapter.
+What error do you get now ?
+Is it a skaffold error or a helm error ?
+What happens if you introduce a syntax error in the skaffold.yaml ?

 Ok let's build and push the images!